Who we are

 What we do

 Policy and Advocacy

 Exchange the world

 List of Participating Countries

 You are here:

-Analysis of Evaluation of neurological patients based on International Classification of Functioning, Disability and Health model during rehabilitation.
+Analysis of Evaluation of orthopeadics and neurological patients based on International Classification of Functioning, Disability and Health model during rehabilitation.

 Belgium (BeMSA) - Université Catholique de Louvain, Brussels